 Incoterms 2020, Shipping, and Trade Terms defined // What Does EXW, FOB, DDP, DPU, FCA, CIP Mean?

-Incoterms are created by the International Chamber of Commerce (ICC) to dictate when and how a shipment will be handed off between a buyer and a supplier.
-The ICC updated the terms into what is called Incoterm 2020.
+Incoterms are established by the International Chamber of Commerce (ICC) to specify when and how a shipment will be transferred between a buyer and a supplier.
+The ICC updated the terms into what is known as Incoterms 2020.
 Incoterms also define who is expected to pay the insurance and when the risk transfer happens between the buyer and the seller.
 This is the first time that the Incoterms drafting group has included representatives from China.

-This guide is part of our series on shipping; check out Sourcing Hub’s Ultimate Guide to Freight Shipping for more articles on shipping.
+This guide is part of our series on shipping; for more articles on shipping, check out Sourcing Hub’s Ultimate Guide to Freight Shipping.

-One big thing to remember is that the Incoterms 2020 are voluntary and need to be added to the contract.
-Incoterms are defined and recognized globally, so you must reference them when making a contract.
+One key point to note is that the Incoterms 2020 are voluntary and must be explicitly included in the contract.
+Incoterms are defined and recognized globally, so it is essential to reference them when drafting a contract.
 Regardless, you can choose not to use the Incoterms when creating a shipping contract if you define which parties are responsible for delivering goods, insurance, shipment, risk, customs clearance, etc.

 Click Here to Access the full Incoterms 2020 infographic.

-Overall, the difference between 2010 and the Incoterms of 2020 is reasonably small compared to the previous decades’ changes.
+Overall, the difference between 2010 and the Incoterms of 2020 is relatively small compared to the changes of previous decades.
 There is only one new term, and most changes are minor.
 We wrote an abbreviated guide to Incoterms 2020 vs. 2010

 DAT is now DPU

-The ICC viewed the change as necessary as you cannot unload goods at the dock, port, or airport, so they needed to make it clear that someone could only unload it after the goods had been cleared by customs and had arrived at a final destination, such as a warehouse.
+The ICC viewed the change as necessary, as it is not possible to unload goods at the dock, port, or airport.
+Therefore, they needed to clarify that someone could only unload the goods after they had been cleared by customs and had arrived at their final destination, such as a warehouse.

 FCA option for On-Board notation for Bill of Lading

-In the Incoterms 2010 rules, who was responsible for the On Board Bill of Lading was not defined and had to clarify in the contract if both parties chose the FCA option.
-As this leads to confusion, the new 2020 rules clarify that the buyer should instruct the carrier or its agent to release the Bill of Lading(B/L) on the seller’s behalf.
-The B/L will have the annotation on the on-board, or Aboard, that states the goods have been loaded on the vessel.
-The Bill of Lading is one of the most common documents used to release payment if you pay by a letter of credit.
+In the Incoterms 2010 rules, the responsibility for the On Board Bill of Lading was not defined and had to be clarified in the contract if both parties chose the FCA option.
+As this leads to confusion, the new 2020 rules clarify that the Buyer should instruct the carrier or its agent to release the Bill of Lading(B/L) on the seller’s behalf.
+The bill of lading (B/L) will have an annotation on board stating that the goods have been loaded onto the vessel.
+The Bill of Lading is one of the most common documents used to release payment when paying by letter of credit.

 New Insurance Rules For CIF and CIP

-There are changes to Cost Insurance and Freight (CIF) and Carriage and Insurance Paid To (CIP), which are the only Incoterms that define who is to pay for insurance.
+There are changes to the Cost, Insurance, and Freight (CIF) and Carriage and Insurance Paid to (CIP) Incoterms, which are the only Incoterms that define who is responsible for paying insurance.
 For both CIF and CIP, the seller pays the insurance.
-Previously, the seller was only responsible for the minimum insurance requirements; however, in the new rules, the seller has to purchase insurance for the shipment to at least 110% of the value of the goods.
+Previously, the seller was only responsible for meeting the minimum insurance requirements; however, under the new rules, the seller must purchase insurance for the shipment to at least 110% of the goods' value.

 Greater clarity on who is responsible for what

-The new 2020 clarified which party, the buyer or seller, is responsible for Customs Clearance, which party is responsible for the payments, and who will assume the risk and insurance cost.
-The new rules were rewritten to use less technical jargon and to be easier to understand.
-It tried to make the rules as straightforward as possible while being legally enforceable in a multinational legal contract.
+The new 2020 clarified which party, the Buyer or seller, is responsible for Customs Clearance, which party is responsible for the payments, and who will assume the risk and insurance cost.
+The new rules were rewritten to use less technical jargon and to be more easily understood.
+It attempted to make the rules as straightforward as possible while ensuring they were legally enforceable in a multinational legal contract.

 DIY Transport Options